AmeerAhmedprogrammer/Pokemon_LinkedList/README.md

-# Pokemon_LinkedList
-This is practice for the LinkedList using Pokemon.
+This is practice for the LinkedList using Pokemon to help me understand.